Installation

 There are also two all-in-one manifests to allow the integration with prometheus.
 They assume that the

-prometheus operator is deployed in the monitoring
+prometheus operator is deployed in the monitoring namespace using the prometheus-k8s

 service account.
 It is suggested to use either the charts or kustomize if they